-If you have unused funds, including carryover funds, you may not enroll in the UC Health Savings Plan.
-To preserve your eligibility to enroll in the UC Health Savings Plan, you must have a balance of \$0 in your Health FSA or forfeit any unused Health FSA funds, including carryover funds, by completing the Health FSA Carryover Waiver form, available at ucnet/universityofcalifornia.edu/forms/pdf/health-fsa-carryover-waiver.pdf.
+IRS regulations do not allow you to benefit from a Health Savings Account and a Health FSA at the same time.
+If you have unused Health FSA funds that will carry over into the next year, or you enroll in the Health FSA for the coming year, you may not enroll in the UC Health Savings Plan for that year.
+To preserve your eligibility to enroll in the UC Health Savings Plan, you must have a balance of \$0 in your Health FSA or forfeit any unused Health FSA funds, including carryover funds, by completing the Health FSA Carryover Waiver form, available at ucnet.universityofcalifornia.edu/forms/pdf/health-fsa-carryover-waiver.pdf